axelarnetwork/axelar-cgp-sui/README.md

   `sourceChain`, `string`, variable,
   `sourceAddress`, `bytes`, variable
 This needs to return the coin object only if called with the right capability (another channel) that proves the caller is the `destinationAddress`

+ITS also needs to be able to send 2 calls, the call to receive coin and the call to receive coin with data, only id the right coin object is received.
+Since coins are only u64 some conversion might need to happen when receiving coins (decimals of 18 are too large for Sui to handle).